 “Every vessel shall at all times maintain a proper look-out by sight and hearing as well as by all available means appropriate in the prevailing circumstances and conditions so as to make a full appraisal of the situation and of the risk of collision.”

 In other words, any boat on the water needs to stay alert and aware of its surroundings to prevent a collision.
-This is particularly important at night where visibility is limited, and you may have very little time to avoid a collision with another vessel.
+This is particularly important at night when visibility is limited, and you may have little time to avoid a collision with another vessel.

-Rule 25 is part of a more extensive section of rules that discusses what lights vessels need to have when operating at night or in areas of limited visibility.
-We’ll discuss these requirements in detail later in this article.
+Rule 25 is part of a more extensive section that discusses what lights vessels need to have when operating at night or in areas of limited visibility.
+We’ll discuss these requirements below.

 Potential Risks of Kayaking at Night